End-stage renal disease

 End-stage renal disease (ESRD) is the complete, or almost complete, failure of the kidneys to function.
 ESRD occurs when the kidneys are no longer able to function at a level needed for day-to-day life.

 There are two different types of renal failure.
 Acute end-stage renal failure occurs abruptly and is potentially reversible.
 Chronic kidney failure progresses slowly over months.
 It usually leads to permanent, end-stage renal failure.
-A person may have gradual worsening of kidney function for 10 to 20 years or more before progressing to ESRD.
+A person may have gradual worsening of kidney function, or kidney insufficiency, for 10 to 20 years or more before progressing to ESRD.
 Patients who have reached this stage need dialysis or a kidney transplant.

 The symptoms for acute and chronic renal failure may be different.
 The following are the most common symptoms of acute and chronic renal failure.
 However, each individual may experience symptoms differently:

 - Weight loss without trying

 - Loss of appetite